-62.205U Historical Origins of the American Scientific Estate
+62.205U Historical Origins of the American Scientific Estate S1 L2T1 C6 tions and government organizations.

-The development of American scientific institutions and research from the early years of the Republic, when that country was a scientific backwater, to its present position of global dominance in terms of research resources.
-Questions about the historical roots of organized research in universities, industrial corporations and government organizations.
 The American case illustrates well the processes whereby the rapidly emerging scientific profession and its varied specialisms forged links between these sectors of society.
 Topics: the place of science in a young resource-rich democracy, the uses of science in Progressive ideology, and the war-born relationship of science, government and the military.